 Flowers and resin glands shrink, the leaves show nutrients deficiencies, etc.

-If bloom phase is shorter under these conditions, it’s because plants are giving up.
+If bloom phase is shorter under these conditions, it’s often because plants are giving up.
 They’re being treated badly at the end of their lives, similar to how elderly people are often treated in nursing homes.

 Ironically, many tactics growers use to shorten bloom phase decrease plant metabolism and floral maturation rate, leading to longer bloom phase, lower harvest weight, and less cannabinoid percentages.